-A battering ram is at its simplest just a big log with something sharp or heavy at the end of it and you're just using the weight and the momentum behind this big log to get in and smash a gate such as this one.
+A battering ram is-- at its simplest is just a big log with something sharp or heavy at the end of it, and you're just using the weight and the momentum behind this big log to get in and smash a gate such as this one.

-Look at it, that would make a nice battering ram, if think.
+You look at it.
+[Slapping tree] That would make a nice battering ram, I think.

 They couldn't simply pick up a tree trunk and charge.

-I'm incorporating a chassis made up of wooden timbers with four wheels, wooden wheels that's structurally robust enough to support a ram consisting of a tree trunk that probably weighed about a ton and a half to two tons.
+Ressler: I'm incorporating a chassis made up of wooden timbers with 4 wheels, wooden wheels that's structurally robust enough to support a ram consisting of a tree trunk that probably weighed about a ton and a half to 2 tons.

-It could be wheeled up to the gates.
-And to the Trojans, this could have looked like a giant horse.
+Narrator: It could be wheeled up to the gates, and to the Trojans, this could have looked like a giant horse.

 The battering ram itself would swing on ropes so that gravity could drive the impact.

-Each blow would be ten times more effective than simply charging the gate with a fixed ram.
+Each blow would be 10 times more effective than simply charging the gate with a fixed ram.

 But deploying such a large weapon in battle conditions would be uniquely difficult.

-They would probably assemble the battering ram outside of the range of arrow fire, but obviously once they got within range, and they'd have to in order to get it up to the gate, they would be under constant attack.
+Schwartz: They would probably assemble the battering ram outside of the range of arrow fire, but obviously, once they got within range-- they'd have to in order to get it up to the gate-- they would be under constant attack.

-The doorway might have been knocked down in a matter of 15 minutes of continuous operation, but they would have been subjected to significant defensive fire from the battlements above during that period of time.
+Man: The doorway might have been knocked down in the matter of 15 minutes of continuous operation, but they would've been subjected to considerable defensive fire from the battlements above during that period of time.

-And so you would have had to try to bang and slam right into this gate really with all these attackers from here, from here, from there.
+And so, you would have had to try to... bang and slam right into this gate.

 The Greeks could only take Troy by direct assault if they were prepared to waste countless lives.

-In this scenario, the Trojan War would soon reach a stalemate and the only option for the Greeks would be to begin a siege, which, according to Homer, lasted 9 years.
+Narrator: In this scenario, the Trojan War would soon reach a stalemate, and the only option for the Greeks would be to begin a siege, which, according to Homer, lasted 9 years.

-Now nine long years of mighty Jove are run, since first the labors of this war begun.
+Man as Homer: Now 9 long years of mighty Jove are run since first the labors of this war begun.

-But could the Trojans themselves survive a lengthy blockade?
+But could the Trojans themselves survive a lengthy assault?